Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 _storage types_.
 Thanks to predefined _data nodes_, the Python developer does not need
 to spend much time configuring the _storage types_ or the _query system_.
-Most of the time, a predefined _data node_ corresponding to a basic and standard use case satisfies the user's needs like pickle file, csv file, sql table, MongoDB collection, Excel sheet, etc.
+Most of the time, a predefined _data node_ corresponding to a basic and standard use case satisfies the user's needs like pickle file, CSV file, SQL table, MongoDB collection, Excel sheet, etc.

 The various predefined _storage types_ are mainly used for input data.
 Indeed, the input data is usually provided by an external component, and the Python developer user does not control the format.